Alfresco/docs-alfresco/content-services/latest/config/repository.md

 * If you're setting up a production environment, use a proxy server to handle SSL communication.
 * If you're configuring a test environment, you might want to edit your configuration files directly (and listen for SSL on a port that's not port 8443; for example, port 443).

-If you're interested in setting up SSL and security for Solr, this is discussed in detail in [Solr security](https://docs.alfresco.com/search-enterprise/concepts/solrsecurity-intro.html)(#LINK).
+If you're interested in setting up SSL and security for Solr, this is discussed in detail in [Solr security]({% link search-services/latest/config/security.md %}).

 ### Configure SSL for a production environment {#ssl-prod}